-I’m not talking about Christmas or New Years.
-Something far less exciting but a necessary part of the property management industry.
-It’s 1099 season.
-Every year as the Jan 31st deadline approaches we get dozens of emails and calls from panicked clients, all with the same concerns: how do I file 1099s for my property management company, who do I include, and how do I know my numbers are correct?
+It's that time of year again!
+And we're not talking about Christmas or New Years...
+Something far less exciting, but a necessary part of the property management industry.
+It’s 1099 season!
+Every year as the January 31st deadline approaches, we get dozens of emails and calls from panicked clients with the same concerns: how do I file 1099s for my property management company, who do I include, and how do I know my numbers are correct?

-Well, this year we’ve decided to get ahead of the panic and provide some basic tips, tricks, and best practices for getting those 1099s out with speed and confidence and moving on with the rest of Q1 to things that actually generate revenue.
+Well, this year we’ve decided to get ahead of the chaos and provide some basic tips, tricks, and best practices for getting your 1099s filed with speed and confidence so that you can move forward during Q1 and take care of things that actually generate your company revenue.

 A 1099 form is essentially a record for the IRS that your company paid a person or entity a certain amount in a given tax year.
-There are different versions of the 1099 and a lot of requirements and exemptions, but for the purposes of property management, we’re going to focus primarily on two categories - rent income for owners, and payments to certain vendors.
+There are different versions of 1099s and a lot of requirements and exemptions, but for the purposes of property management, we’re going to focus primarily on two categories - rent income for Owners, and payments to certain Vendors.